angela-goncalves/fcc-Documentation-page/README.md

 # fcc-Documentation-page
-FreeCodeCamp Project Responsive Web Design Projects  Technical Documentation Page
+This is the Technical Documentation Page FreeCodeCamp Project from Responsive Web Design Projects